-Tucked behind the U.S. Capitol, this 200-year-old house stands as a testament to our nation's continued struggle for equality.
+Tucked behind the U.S. Capitol, this 200-year-old house stands as a testament to the nation's continuing struggle for equality.
 Belmont-Paul Women’s Equality National Monument tells the story of a community of women who dedicated their lives to the fight for women’s rights.
-The innovative tactics and strategies these women devised became the blueprint for civil rights progress throughout the 20th century.
+The women of the National Woman’s Party, founded by Alice Paul, used innovative tactics and strategies to shape public opinion about the equality of women.

-The Dales sold the house to the National Woman’s Party (NWP) to use as their headquarters in 1929.
+In 1929, the Dales sold the house to the National Woman’s Party (NWP) to use as their headquarters.
 The NWP renamed the property the “Alva Belmont House” in honor of Alva Belmont, NWP President from 1920-1933 and its primary benefactor.
 Belmont donated thousands of dollars to the women’s equality movement and gave the NWP the ability to purchase the new headquarters.
 The house also functioned as a hotel and second home for some members up until the 1990s.